laravel/nova-docs/3.0/resources/fields.md

 ## Field Placeholder Text

 By default, the placeholder text of a field will be it's name.
-You can override the placeholder text of a field that supports it by using the `placeholder` method:
+You can override the placeholder text of a field that supports placeholders by using the `placeholder` method:

 ```php
 Text::make('Name')->placeholder('My New Post'),